jfecher/ante-website/content/blog/vision.md

 code without rewiring it to pass around mock objects everywhere.
 This isn't impossible without effect handlers of course.
 Just like existing low-level languages _can_ make use of high-level patterns, it isn't about whether it's possible, it's about how _easy_ it is to actually do so.
-It's easy to discount ease of implementation as unimportant but it has real a real effect on how likely a particular solution is to actually be adopted in practice.
+It's easy to discount ease of implementation as unimportant but it has a real effect on how likely a particular solution is to actually be adopted in practice.
 Even if an alternative will noticeably improve a program in some way, if it is too difficult to implement (verbose, obfuscated, conflicts with other goals, etc), it may not be.
 The right thing to do should be the easy thing to do, but most languages just don't have the necessary tools for this when effects are involved.